 With old-world charm in spades and pretty chocolate-box architecture, the capital of France’s Alsace region (pictured, above) is pretty much the perfect setting for a Christmas market.
 No wonder they’ve been holding one here annually since 1570.
 It’s also among the largest in Europe, with around 300 wooden stalls spread across 11 sites.

 Pick up traditional Alsatian delicacies at the place d’Austerlitz, go ice skating on the place Dauphine or keep kids entertained at the Children’s Village on St Thomas Square.

 5. Budapest, Hungary

-Budapest is one of those cities where it gets very magical this time of the year and big market on Vorosmarty Square, right in front of Gerbaud, the famous coffee house, is a where it all happens.
+Budapest is one of those cities where it gets very magical this time of the year and the big market on Vorosmarty Square, right in front of Gerbaud, the famous coffee house, is where it all happens.
 The market is used as a vehicle to introduce visitors to Hungarian customs, folk music and dance, as well as arts and crafts.
-And it’s all perfumed with the scent of mulled wine, fresh ‘langos’ bread and good old Hhungarian stew.
+And it’s all perfumed with the scent of mulled wine, fresh ‘langos’ bread, and good old Hungarian stew.

 Your Christmas fairy tale is alive, and it takes place here, in Budapest.

 P.S.
 In case you visit the Christmas market in Budapest, here are the TOP 10 things to the in the city.

 6. Prague, Czech Republic

 Prague is said to be one of the most beautiful cities in the world.
 Charming, medieval, and quite affordable, it has captivated the hearts of millions, but it is during Christmas time when the Czech capital becomes a true picture-perfect winter wonderland.